ni/nimble/packages/nimble-components/src/wafer-map/specs/features/rendering.md

 ### Data Structure and Interface

-The best solution to solve the API of the wafermap is to use both of the proposed methods.
+The best solution to solve the API of the wafermap is to use parts of both of the proposed methods mentioned in the next section.
+This means using Apache Arrow as the wafer component API and Typed Arrays for their iterating performance and transferability to worker threads.

 The Public API will be the following: